Lorquin's admiral: Larvae

 Larvae are usually yellow with a patch of white on the back.
 Eggs are laid near or on the tips of leaves.
 Common trees that the larvae feed on include willow (Salix), poplar, cherry (Prunus), cottonwood (Populus), and an assortment of orchard trees, including cherry, apple, and plum.

 Flight season

-The Lorquin's admiral usually flies around April to October, though it depends on the region.
+Lorquin's admiral usually flies around April to October, though it depends on the region.
 Butterflies in northern areas tend to have one brood a year (usually between June and August) whereas southern butterflies (mainly in California) tend to have multiple broods.